Silicosis Diagnostic Rule

 Cut-off points of the diagnostic prediction rule

-A cutoff point of 3.75 is suggested as optimal, with the following classification measures:
+A cutoff point of 3.75 is suggested as optimal in the original model development study, with the following classification measures:

 CXR + CXR -